What to Use Instead of Focus Friend

 It also answers that quiet “what is this for” question.
 The reward is no longer just a number going up.
 When you put the phone down, something in the real world gets a little better, which is the whole reason to use a focus app at all.
 It is the same logic behind why digital overload quietly erodes the friendships we say matter most.
 Attention you reclaim is worth more than a streak.

-Other alternatives worth trying
+Other Focus Friend alternatives worth trying

 Finch is closer to Focus Friend in spirit.
 It is a self care pet bird wrapped around mood check ins, breathing, and journaling.
 The bird is not tied to your performance, so there is no guilt attached.
 It is less about hard focus and more about getting through the day, which suits some people perfectly.